 15a ncac 02d .1109 112(j) CASE‑BY‑CASE MAXIMUM ACHIEVABLE CONTROL TECHNOLOGY

 (a) Applicability.
-This Rule applies only to sources of hazardous air pollutants required to have a permit under 15A NCAC 02Q .0500 and as described in 40 CFR 63.50.
+This Rule shall apply only to sources of hazardous air pollutants required to have a permit pursuant to 15A NCAC 02Q .0500 and as described in 40 CFR 63.50.
 This Rule does not apply to research or laboratory activities as defined in Paragraph (b) of this Rule.

-(1) "Affected source" means the collection of equipment, activities, or both within a single contiguous area and under common control that is in a Section 112(c) source category or subcategory that the Administrator has failed to promulgate an emission standard by the Section 112(j) deadline, and that is addressed by an applicable MACT emission limitation established pursuant to 40 CFR Part 63 Subpart B;
+(1) "Affected source" means the collection of equipment, activities, or both within a single contiguous area and under common control that is in a Section 112(c) source category or subcategory for which the Administrator has failed to promulgate an emission standard by the Section 112(j) deadline, and that is addressed by an applicable MACT emission limitation established pursuant to 40 CFR Part 63 Subpart B.

 (2) "Control technology" means measures, processes, methods, systems, or techniques to limit the emission of hazardous air pollutants including measures that:

-(A) reduce the quantity, or eliminate emissions, of such pollutants through process changes, substitution of materials, or other modifications;
+(A) reduce the quantity or eliminate the emissions of such pollutants through process changes, substitution of materials, or other modifications;

 (B) enclose systems or processes to eliminate emissions;

 (C) collect, capture, or treat such pollutants when released from a process, stack, storage, or fugitive emission point;

 (D) are design, equipment, work practice, or operational standards, including requirements for operator training or certification, as provided in 42 USC 7412(h); or